fecampossantos/felipecampossantos/README.md

 🎓 studying Computer Science at UFSC (Universidade Federal de Santa Catarina)
 💼 working as P.O / Full Stack Dev. at [divid](www.divid.com.br)
 🤸🏽‍♂️ cheerleader at [Maremoto](https://www.instagram.com/maremotocheer/) and gym rat
-⚡ Walt Disney World ICP and at AIESEC in Florianopolis alumnus
+⚡ Walt Disney World ICP and AIESEC in Florianopolis alumnus
 🌐 I love technology and how can we use it to create solutions and improve human connections
 🎉 trying to be the best version of myself